-- Leotard (female identifying or non-binary), unitard or biketard (all genders), or tight-fitting shirt (male identifying or non-binary) in a contrasting color from video background. - Footless tights or tight-fitting bike shorts (5 inch inseam or longer) in a contrasting color from video background - No shoes or socks - Long hair secured in contrasting color from video background.
+- Leotard (female identifying or non-binary), unitard or biketard (all genders), or tight-fitting shirt (male identifying or non-binary) in a contrasting color from video background. - Footless tights or tight-fitting bike shorts (5-inch inseam or longer) in a contrasting color from video background - No shoes or socks - Long hair secured in a ponytail or pulled away from the face.